DFE Spring Census Update

 School lunch taken should be recorded for all students in Reception, Year 1 and Year 2 on Census day (Thursday 21st January 2021).
 To enter this data, go to Admin > Census > Spring Census > School Lunch Taken.

-Note: pupils must be recorded as not having taken a school lunch if they are absent for other reasons not connected to coronavirus.
+Note: pupils in school on census day must be recorded as not having taken a school lunch if they are absent for other reasons not connected to coronavirus.